Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

-The zero-th order approximation in hydrodynamics has been used in this section to characterize perfect fluids.
+The zero-th order approximation in fluid dynamics has been used in \Sec{perfect_fluid_hydro} to characterize perfect fluids.
 This approximation is valid under the assumption that the distribution function $f$ of the fluid particles is the one found in local thermal equilibrium (LTE), i.e., the Maxwell-Boltzmann distribution in the subrelativistic limit.
-In the relativistic regime, one finds that the LTE distribution can be Maxwell-J\"uttner, Bose-Einstein, or Fermi-Dirac; see \cite{Rezzolla:2013dea} for details.
+In the relativistic regime, one finds that the LTE distribution can be Maxwell-J\"uttner, Bose-Einstein, or Fermi-Dirac; see \cite{Cercignani2002RelativisticBoltzmann,Rezzolla:2013dea} for details.

-The perfect fluid description holds when the collisions in the system are frequent, such that they drive the fluid parcels to LTE in a time scale $l_{\rm mfp}/v$ that is shorter than the time scales characterizing the fluid, being $v$ the typical particle velocity and $l_{\rm mfp}$ the mean-free path.
-This corresponds to the limit of small Knudsen number, Kn $= l_{\rm mfp}/L \ll 1$, i.e., small mean-free path of the fluid particles compared to a characteristic length scale $L$ of the fluid fields.
+The perfect fluid description holds when the collisions in the system are frequent, such that they drive the fluid parcels to LTE in a time scale $l_{\rm mfp}/v$ that is shorter than the time scales characterizing the fluid, being $v$ the typical particle velocity and $l_{\rm mfp}$ the mean free path.
+This corresponds to the limit of small Knudsen number, Kn $= l_{\rm mfp}/L \ll 1$, i.e., small mean free path of the fluid particles compared to a characteristic length scale $L$ of the fluid fields.